Chapter 22:

 “Lucius… you have to pull yourself together.”

 “Calm down.
-Listen to me.
-As long as we stay here, everyone thinks we’re merchants.
 If we suddenly run off, it’ll draw attention.
 And that would be a death sentence for Melissa as well.”

 “Listen to me.
 If we want to help Melissa, first we need to get inside that tent.
-Maybe we can get someone to bring her back here.”
+Then we can get someone to bring her back.”

 Lucius ground his teeth, his entire body trembling with suppressed rage.